fhmwg/current-tags/stage2-essentials.md

 - is semantically equivalent to the standard tag `und-i-default`: an undetermined language to be shown by default
 - is the only tag edited by some generic metadata editing programs

-Because of the last point above, it is recommended that `x-default` be used in evert AltLang.
+Because of the last point above, it is recommended that `x-default` be used in every AltLang.

 As with other metadata, a conformant application must not discard or edit language-tagged data in an AltLang simply because the language is unknown to the application.
 Users should be asked to indicate the language in which they are working;